microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

 - .github/workflows/ModelFactory-Bicep-Deployment.yml
 - .github/workflows/ModelFactory-Terraform-Deployment.yml

+**Step 2.** *Register Data Assets* - Execute the register data asset pipeline (register_data_assets.yml).

+- .github/workflows/register_data_assets.yml

-**Step 2.** *Run PR pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for build validation
+**Step 3.** *Run PR pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for build validation

 - .github/workflows/nyc_taxi_pr_pipeline.yml
 - .github/workflows/london_taxi_pr_pipeline.yml

-**Step 3.** *Run CI pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for continuous integration.
+**Step 4.** *Run CI pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for continuous integration.

 - .github/workflows/nyc_taxi_ci_pipeline.yml
 - .github/workflows/london_taxi_ci_pipeline.yml

 ## Extending the solution

-Once you can confidently build the infrastructure and run a pr and ci build for a model, you are ready to add your own use cases to the Model Factory.
+Once you can confidently build the infrastructure, register data assets, and run a pr and ci build for a model, you are ready to add your own use cases to the Model Factory.
 See [Onboarding a New Model](./OnboardingNewModel.md)